The Complete Guide to the JET Program in Japan

 Do you Need a TEFL Certificate or Teaching Experience?

 Technically a TEFL certification, or any teaching qualification, isn’t an essential JET requirement as long as you’re strongly motivated to take part in the teaching of foreign languages.
 The same applies to having previous teaching experience – it’s not part of the eligibility criteria.
-However, JET is a very competitive program so having qualifications which go above and beyond the minimum requirements will mean additional consideration will be given to you during the selection process, as stated on the JET website.
+However, JET is a very competitive program so having qualifications that go above and beyond the minimum requirements will mean additional consideration will be given to you during the selection process, as stated on the JET website.

 Do you Need to Speak Japanese?